We are RAD

 Brooke is a vet tech supporting the local dog and cat community.
 In her free time she enjoys four-wheeling at the dunes with her fur kids, Studley Dudley, Pheobe, JD and Sedona.

-Jenifer Radcliffe got into rescue a little over a year ago, fostering medical dogs out of PACC.
+Jenifer Radcliffe got into rescue a few years ago, fostering medical dogs out of PACC.
 Dogs quickly became an essential part of her life.
 After fostering her first "behavior dog," Jenifer understood that there is no such thing as a bad dog, just a broken spirit in need of love and guidance.

-Jenifer is the proud fur momma to Athena and foster-failure Zeus.
+Jenifer is the proud fur momma to Daffy, Athena and foster-failure Zeus.

 Bridget McEwen has been a long-time supporter of the rescue world and a tremendous volunteer.
 To our extreme delight, she applied to be on our board with the recent opening and we didn't think twice!